MeaneyLab/PRSoS/README.md

 + Spark-2.0.0 + (Apache)
 + Python 2.7 (not Python 3.0)

-The prerequisite to install spark are:
+The prerequisite to install Spark are:
 + Java 8 (Oracle)
 + Scala
 + sbt

+The required Python modules are:
++ matplotlib
++ pandas
++ numpy
++ statsmodels

 ### Linux

 Instructions for installing Apache Spark on Linux can be found [here](https://www.santoshsrinivas.com/installing-apache-spark-on-ubuntu-16-04/)

-Some extra libraries are required for regression and plotting.
-To install them, first make sure pip is installed on your computer, then run:
+The Python modules can be installed independently.
+To install them all at once, first make sure pip is installed on your computer, then run:
 ```
 cd PRSoS
 pip install -r requirements.txt